 Financial statements and legal documents may need to list the date of conversion.
 This is usually to ensure accurate record keeping for reference later on.
 After all, exchange rates fluctuate, so it’s sometimes critically important to establish when the currency was converted — especially in the course of litigation, which can take years to resolve.

 The flip side of this is when you’re converting a figure taken from a certain time period.
 Perhaps you are comparing costs in 1988 to costs in 2012.
 Would you use the exchange rate from 1988?
 Or would you use 2012 exchange rates?
 Do you need to account for inflation?

 It All Adds Up

 Converting monetary amounts can seem like such a tiny detail compared to the mountains of text that translators often see.
-But keep in mind that a good translation service will be able to help you determine if currency translation is an appropriate step to take as part of your project.
+But keep in mind that a good translation service, like Accredited Language, can help you figure out if currency translation is an appropriate step to take as part of your project.